 Attorney Matthew W. Bixler has similar interests and works in general business matters and commercial real property developments emphasizing land use issues, and real estate acquisitions and sales.

-Over the years Ruddell Cochran has emphasized the importance of community involvement.
-It's partners have been presidents of the local Visalia Rotary Clubs, Kiwanis Club, Tulare County Bar Association, Visalia Chamber of Commerce, and has been involved with numerous charitable organizations including the Kaweah Delta Hospital Foundation, the Boy Scouts, YMCA, American Heart Association, American Cancer Society, local high school clubs and organizations, churches and church groups, and others.
+Over the years Ruddell Stanton has emphasized the importance of community involvement.
+It’s partners have been presidents of the local Visalia Rotary Clubs, Kiwanis Club, Tulare County Bar Association, Visalia Chamber of Commerce, and has been involved with numerous charitable organizations including the Kaweah Delta Hospital Foundation, the Boy Scouts, YMCA, American Heart Association, American Cancer Society, local high school clubs and organizations, churches and church groups, and others.

 There are currently five partners in the firm and two associates, although opportunities for expansion are always being considered, the firm’s policy has been to focus on quality representation for its clients in key legal areas including business, estate planning and wealth transfer, real estate, water, and civil litigation.